SSDD-2025/Grupo-16/doc.md

   <li>The corresponding button will follow the <strong> <em> TBD </em> </strong> action.</li>
 </ul>

+### Mustache Variable
+The only mustache variable used in this file was `user.existUser`.
+This is a boolean variable belonging to the `User` class, which indicates whether the user already exists in the database (has an account) or not, and depending on this, it will show one layout or another.

-This file can be found with the name `sign-in.html` and the styles that were used in the `style-sign-in.css` file.
+This file can be found with the name `sign-in.html` and the styles that were used in the `sign-in-style.css` file.

 ## Purchase Confirmation
 This page will only display a message telling the user that the ticket purchase was succesfull.
 Furthermore, this will help the web application to follow the principles of accessibility, more specifically, robustness, showing a feedback to the user that everything went correctly.

+This file can be found with the name `purchase-confirmation.html` and the styles that were used in the `purchase-confirmation-style.css` file.

 ## Header (Injectable)
 The header in file `header.html` will be present almost everywhere in the webpage.
 It's main function is to provide the user with a direct, simple an accesible way to search for artists, concerts or visit it's personal-based pages.
 It is structured in three distinct parts, each one with a diferent function.